MiljanGitHub/SimpleCalculator/README.md

 # SimpleCalculator

 Simple Android Caluculator app, which simulates work of three types of calculators, Standard, Scientific and Programmer.
 I used one activity and three Fragments.
-Infix to postfix algoritham notation with Stack data structure was used was used for calculating algebraic expressions.
+Infix to postfix algoritham notation with Stack data structure was used for evaluating and calculating algebraic expressions.

 Few of other elements used in the app: